xcube-dev/xcube/README.md

 ## `xcube gen`

     $ xcube gen --help
-    usage: xcube gen [OPTIONS] INPUT_FILES
+    Usage: xcube gen [OPTIONS] INPUT_FILES

-     Level-2C data cubes may be created in one go or successively in append mode, input by input.
+      Generate data cube.
+Data cubes may be created in one go or successively in append mode, input by input.
 The input may be one or more input files or a pattern that may contain wildcards '?', '*', and '**'.

-    optional arguments:
+    Options:
       --version                       Show the version and exit.
       -p, --proc INPUT_PROCESSOR      Input processor type name.
 The choices as input processor are: ['default', 'rbins-
                                       seviri-highroc-scene-l2', 'rbins-seviri-
                                       highroc-daily-l2', 'snap-olci-highroc-l2',
+                                      'snap-olci-cyanoalert-l2',
-                                      'snap-olci-cyanoalert-l2'].
-Additional
+                                      'vito-s2plus-l2'].
+Additional information
-                                      information about input processors can be
-                                      accessed by calling xcube generate_cube
+                                      about input processors can be accessed by calling xcube generate_cube --info
-                                      --info
       -c, --config CONFIG_FILE        Data cube configuration file in YAML format.
                                       More than one config input file is allowed.When passing several config files,